 General Guidelines for your reviews (particularly for the

-- Make sure you explain what worked and what didn't.
-Your
+- Make sure you explain what parts of the proposal you found

 - Give suggestions for what might improve it -- these